-Salt water pools are perhaps the most misunderstood of all concepts in the pool industry.
-If you’re looking for help evaluating the pros and cons of salt water pools, we can help with a neutral analysis.
-Here at SpectraLight we take a different approach.
-We offer a complete line of cutting-edge swimming pool sanitation equipment, from salt water pool equipment to the latest in ultraviolet pool systems.
+Saltwater pools are perhaps the most misunderstood concept in the pool industry.
+If you need help evaluating the pros and cons of saltwater pools, we can help with a neutral analysis.
+Here at SpectraLight, we take a different approach.
+We offer a complete line of cutting-edge swimming pool sanitation equipment, from saltwater pool equipment to the latest in ultraviolet pool systems.
 Our policy is to educate, and then let our clients decide what is best for their pool.

-Like other pool sanitation systems, the purpose of a salt water pool is to reduce the level of microorganisms (usually by 99.9% or more) to safe levels.
-Some products have a secondary purpose, which is to oxidize organic contaminants such as body oil, perspiration, urine, sunscreen.
+Like other pool sanitation systems, the purpose of a saltwater pool is to reduce the level of microorganisms (usually by 99.9% or more) to safe levels.
+Some products have a secondary purpose, which is to oxidize organic contaminants such as body oil, perspiration, urine and sunscreen.
 Oxidation is the “burning up” of these organic contaminants.
-Salt water pools usually only serve the purpose of sanitation, and do not have the ability to oxidize contaminants.
+Saltwater pools usually only serve the purpose of sanitation, and do not have the ability to oxidize contaminants.
 Ultraviolet disinfection systems are the most powerful oxidizers available, according to the Professional Pool Operators of America.
-UV disinfection systems may be added to salt water pools to improve water quality and lower chlorine levels.
+UV disinfection systems can be added to salt water pools to improve water quality and lower chlorine levels.

 A salt water pool does offer some compelling reasons to convert your pool to salt water, but they may surprise you.
 The biggest benefit is that salt pool owners no longer have to purchase and transport chlorine from the store to their backyard.
 You’re basically creating a mini-chlorine factory inside your swimming pool.
 Do salt water pools save pool owners money?
 In some cases, the amortized equipment cost is less than purchasing chlorine.
 But in most cases, the costs are about the same as purchasing sodium hypochlorite, the least expensive form of chorine.
 This is especially true when chlorine demand is lowered through the use of ultraviolet pool systems.